 Compassionate Care and Support

 At Pure Dental Arts, annual oral cancer exams are quick and painless.
-A few minutes once a year can really go long way towards preventing a potentially life threatening illness.
-If you feel you need an oral cancer screening, Contact Pure Dental Arts today for a consultation with one of our Greater Queene Anne, Seattle dentists!
+A few minutes once a year can go long way to preventing a potentially life-threatening illness.
+If you would like an oral cancer screening, contact Pure Dental Arts in Queen Anne, Seattle, today.